ramishenouda/NETMenu/README.md

 using NETMenu;
 ```

+5. Enjoy.
+Please check the examples below, for more information about the tool.

 ## Cloning

 Run the following commands in your terminal.
 Then use your favo code editor to open the project.